List of snooker players investigated for match-fixing

 Players have sometimes been coerced into fixing results.
 Thai players in particular have been targeted by cartels.
 James Wattana once received a death threat as part of a match-fixing attempt, while Thanawat Thirapongpaiboon was the victim of a firebomb attack on his Rotherham home after the governing body opened an investigation into him and fellow Thai player Passakorn Suwannawat.

-Match-fixing is difficult to prove.
+Despite the number of players investigated and/or banned for being found to have participated in match-fixing, it has long been difficult to prove that a match was fixed.
 Only four arrests have taken place in the sport's history—Silvino Francisco, Stephen Lee and Scottish practice partners Stephen Maguire and Jamie Burnett—but no criminal prosecution has ever been brought.
 In 2022, the sport was rocked by the biggest scandal in its history when a match-fixing ring was unmasked, which led to ten Chinese players—Liang Wenbo, Li Hang, Lu Ning, Yan Bingtao, Zhao Xintong, Zhao Jianbo, Chang Bingyu, Bai Langning, Chen Zifan and Zhang Jiankang—being banned for match-fixing offences.
-Ringleaders Liang and Li both received lifetime bans—the first ever handed out—from the sport.
+Ringleaders Liang and Li both received lifetime bans from the sport—the first time that a professional player had been permanently forbidden from participating in sanctioned snooker matches.
 The only other players the World Professional Billiards and Snooker Association (WPBSA) have successfully prosecuted for match-fixing are Stephen Lee, Leo Fernandez, Yu Delu, Cao Yupeng, David John, Thanawat Tirapongpaiboon, Mark King and amateur players John Sutton and Simon Blackwell.
 Four other players—Quinten Hann, John Higgins, Joe Jogia, and Jamie Jones—have served bans on match-fixing related charges.